karmaniverous/stan/.stan/system/stan.system.md

 # Archives & preflight (binary/large files; baseline/version awareness)

 - Binary exclusion:
   - The archiver explicitly excludes binary files even if they slip past other rules.
-  - STAN logs a concise note and writes a full list to `<stanPath>/output/archive.warnings.txt` (included in archives).
+  - STAN logs a concise summary to the console when creating archives.
+    No warnings file is written.

 - Large text call‑outs:
-  - STAN identifies large text files (by size and/or LOC) as candidates for exclusion and lists them in `archive.warnings.txt`, suggesting globs to add to `excludes`.
+  - STAN identifies large text files (by size and/or LOC) as candidates for exclusion and logs them to the console (suggesting globs to add to `excludes` if desired).

 - Preflight baseline check on `stan run`:
   - Compare `<stanPath>/system/stan.system.md` to the packaged baseline (dist).
 If drifted in downstream repos, warn that local edits will be overwritten by `stan init` and suggest moving customizations to the project prompt; offer to revert to baseline.
   - Track last installed docs version (e.g., `<stanPath>/system/.docs.meta.json`).
 If the installed package version is newer and docs changed, nudge to run `stan init` to update docs.

 - Version CLI:
-  - `stan -v`/`--version` prints STAN version, Node version, repo root, resolved `stanPath`, and doc baseline status (in sync vs drifted; last docs version vs current).
+  - `stan -v`/`--version` prints STAN version, Node version, repo root, resolved `stanPath`, and doc baseline status (in sync vs drifted;
+    last docs version vs current).

 # Inputs (Source of Truth)